 Address A name and address file.
-Keep all your

-important names and addresses here.

-Area Codes A listing of all the telephone area codes in

-Canada and the United States.
+Keep all your important names and addresses here.
+Area Codes A listing of all the telephone area codes in Canada and the United States.
 You can look for an area code if you know the city (or nearby city), or you can find the city served by any area code.

-Art Ideas A collection of art you can use in your own

-documents.
-Use these to help create pictures
+Art Ideas A collection of art you can use in your own documents.
+Use these to help create pictures and buttons.

-and buttons.

 Book Shelf An example of a graphic table of contents.
 Button Ideas Library of working buttons.
-Cut and paste these

-to your own documents.

-Card Ideas Individual cards you might include in

-documents that you create.
+Cut and paste these to your own documents.
+Card Ideas Individual cards you might include in documents that you create.
 (A card is HyperCard's fundamental unit of information.)

-Clip Art Artwork you can use to dress up your own
+Clip Art Artwork you can use to dress up your own HyperCard documents.
+Datebook Monthly calendar, week-at-a-peek memo book, plus a things-to-do list.
+Use it to organize your daily chores and to keep track of important meetings.

-HyperCard documents.

-Datebook Monthly calendar, week-at-a-peek memo

-book, plus a things-to-do list.
-Use it to organize

-your daily chores and to keep track of

-important meetings.

 Documents A collection of document examples.
 File Index A set of file cards for whatever you need to file.
 Help On-line directions for using HyperCard.
-It

-provides hints and tips for using all of
+It provides hints and tips for using all of HyperCard's features.

-HyperCard's features.

 Help Samples Part of the on-line Help system.
 Help Index Part of the on-line Help system.

-Home A graphic directory of all the documents that

-come with HyperCard.
-Use it as your "base of

-operations."
-You must have Home for

-HyperCard to operate.

-Periodic Table A listing in classic form of the chemical
+Home A graphic directory of all the documents that come with HyperCard.
+Use it as your "base of operations."
+You must have Home for HyperCard to operate.
+Periodic Table A listing in classic form of the chemical elements.

-elements.

 Phone A dialer for your telephone.

-Plots A demonstration of HyperCard's ability to plot

-information in different formats.

-Ouotations A collection of famous quotations, designed to

-help you learn to use HyperCard.

-Slide Show A collection of clip art, digitally scanned into

-the Macintosh.

-Stack Ideas Collection of cards to use as templates for

-creating new stacks.
+Plots A demonstration of HyperCard's ability to plot information in different formats.
+Quotations A collection of famous quotations, designed to help you learn to use HyperCard.
+Slide Show A collection of clip art, digitally scanned into the Macintosh.
+Stack Ideas Collection of cards to use as templates for creating new stacks.
 HyperCalc A mini-spreadsheet.

-You must have the Home stack on the same disk as the HyperCard application for HyperCard to operate.
-You can remove all other stacks, but you must not remove the Home stack.
+Important HyperCard applic e Home stack on the same disk as the ation for HyperCard to operate.
+You can stacks, but you must not remove the Home background: That which is shared by a number of cards; a card's basic template.
+The background is composed of the background picture, background fields, and background buttons.